Support for online Delegated Authorisers

 Search for the Users account and select ‘Edit roles and organisations’.

-In the bottom right corner select the red option ‘Remove user from organisation’, when the pop-up appears select ‘Confirm’.
+After selecting an organisation, select the red option ‘Remove user from organisation’, when the pop-up appears select ‘Confirm’.

 You can use the Reports functionality to get a list of all ESL user accounts at your organisation and their associated applications and access.
 Select the ‘Create’ link under Reporting in the left-hand side menu, the below will be displayed.